 The outsole is well-constructed with Vibram UFO, a sole with Top85 compound.
 The material offers excellent stability, durability, resistance to wear, and applaudable grip properties with medium-level hardness.

-Between the men’s and women’s boots, the biggest difference is the size options for the men’s version is 24 to 30 and the flex is 110.
+Between the men’s and women’s boots, the biggest difference is the size options: the men’s version is 24 to 30 and the flex is 110.
 The boots are only a hair heavier.
 If you’re female and need a longer boot or stiffer flex, consider buying the men’s option.

 - Weight: 735 g (1 lb.
 9.9 oz.)